MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Set-PSDebug.md

 ### None

-You can't pipeline input to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet doesn't return any output.
+This cmdlet returns no output.

 ## NOTES